 I can’t really explain the instant, focused rage I felt.
 The tears came later: the rage was first.
 Rage for the thoughtlessness of it, rage for how goddamn entitled it was.
-The fucking goddamn privilege of the non diabetic, to so casually, so carelessly, toss out a joke like that.
+The goddamn privilege of the non diabetic, to so casually, so carelessly, toss out a joke like that.
 The privilege of the able body.

 How dare they.
 How dare she.
 How dare they make light of a serious illness, how dare they use our hours, days, nights, years of suffering for a stupid headline.
 How dare they subtly and maliciously propagate a culture where it is acceptable to disrespect the ill, to shame the sick, to shame us.
 To perpetuate misleading and false information about the nature of this illness.
 It felt so personal.
 It felt like such a personal attack.
-It honestly felt like the author had observed my entire morning and responded with two words: Fuck You.
+It honestly felt like the author had observed my entire morning and responded with two words: Screw You.